sirthias/swave/docs/src/paradox/introduction/reactive-streams.md

 libraries and thus allow for seamless integration between different RS-implementations on the JVM.

 Normally you shouldn't have to define the `reactive-streams` JAR as an explicit dependency of your project.
-It'll automatically land on your classpath as a transitive dependency of *swave* (or [Akka-Stream], for example).
+It'll automatically land on your classpath as a transitive dependency of *swave* (or @extref[Akka-Stream], for example).

 RS Support in *swave*